AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 1. At the bottom of course player screen click + Notes icon to open Notes section.
 1. Add the Notes and click Add.
 Your notes are saved.

-**Note**
+>[!NOTE]
+>
-Bookmarking feature is supported for Captivate 9 and above versions, Presenter 11 and above versions’ HTML output content only.
+>Bookmarking feature is supported for Captivate 9 and above versions, Presenter 11 and above versions' HTML output content only.

 **Download/Email course notes**

 You have an option to download or email your course notes by following the steps below:

 1. Click the course tile for which you want to view the notes.